Gcf Of 54 And 42

 Now, we identify the common prime factors and their lowest powers:

 Both numbers have a common factor of 2¹ and 3¹.
-Multiplying these together gives us 2 x 3 = 6.
-Therefore, the GCF of 54 and 42 is 6.
+And multiplying these together gives us 2 x 3 = 6.
+Because of this, the GCF of 54 and 42 is 6.

 This method is more systematic and efficient than listing factors, especially when dealing with larger numbers.
 Understanding prime factorization is a fundamental skill in number theory.